Max Nacewicz

-Max Nacewicz (born June 5, 1993) is a former American linebacker.
-He first played in the arena football for the Tampa Bay Storm and then internationally in the German Football League for the Saarland Hurricanes.
-In 2022, He signed with the Barcelona Dragons in the European League of Football but retired in the preseason.
+Max Nacewicz (born June 5, 1993) is an American former football linebacker.
+He first played in the arena football for the Tampa Bay Storm and then in the German Football League for the Saarland Hurricanes.
+In 2022, he signed with the Barcelona Dragons in the European League of Football but retired in the preseason.

 Nacewicz played college football for the Springfield Pride football program where he was named multiple times All-American.

 Early life

-Nacewicz was born in Sandy Hook, Connecticut and went to Newtown High School (Connecticut).
-There he began playing lacrosse and football under the coaching of former NFL player Steve George as a linebacker.
+Nacewicz attended Newtown High School in Sandy Hook, Connecticut, where he played lacrosse and football under the coaching of former NFL player Steve George as a linebacker.

 College career

-2011 he enrolled at Springfield College and played for the football varsity team.
+He enrolled at Springfield College and played for the football varsity team.
 To this day, he holds multiple school records like tackles for loss (41) and sacks (27).
-Nacewicz graduated 2015 leading his team and was named Liberty League defensive player of the year, as well as a two-time All-American.
+Nacewicz graduated in 2015 leading his team and was named Liberty League Defensive Player of the Year, and a Division III All-American.
 He also was Cliff Harris Award finalist and D3football.com All-East Region Second Team.

 Professional career

 Tampa Bay Storm

-After going undrafted in the 2015 NFL Draft, he had several workouts with the Montreal Alouettes in the Canadian Football League and Philadelphia Soul but wasn't signed for the regular season.
-He took an offer of the Tampa Bay Storm for their 2017 season, bringing the team to the ArenaBowl XXX.
+After going unselected in the 2015 NFL draft, he had several workouts with the Montreal Alouettes in the Canadian Football League and Philadelphia Soul but was not signed by either team.
+He signed with the Tampa Bay Storm of the Arena Football League (AFL) for their 2017 season, bringing the team to the ArenaBowl XXX.